 - Brill’s Greek-English Dictionary improves readability and organization and improves coverage in many ways, but at the expense of the insights of the 96′ supplement.

-- The Cambridge Greek Lexicon is expected to have the best/most recent lexicographical research, organization and semantic descriptions at the expense of quotations, citations, and corpus coverage.
+- The Cambridge Greek Lexicon has the most recent lexicographical research, organization and semantic descriptions, but at the expense of quotations, citations, and corpus coverage.

 Finally, I would encourage everyone to give a read to William Ross’s interview with James Diggle about the process of producing the lexicon: The Cambridge Greek Lexicon: An Interview with Prof. James Diggle.